communicable/communicable.github.io/_posts/2016-02-15-begin-again.md

 * The game is a fun way of getting sucked into staying on track.
 * The meal replacements mostly suck.
 * I'm not nearly as hungry as I thought I would be.
-* I'm surprised at how easy it is to drink 100+ ounces of water a day.
+* I'm surprised at how easy it is to drink 100+ ounces of water.

 Progress so far: 12 pounds down.
 Check back in a while to see if I was able to maintain such a low calorie diet.